Clothing to Keep You Warm at Home

 Tops:

-After this the choice is of course virtually endless and it largely comes down to personal preference, though sleeves with buttons, neck zips or fully fastenble fronts give a flxibility to fine-tune your comfort level as the temperature or your activity level changes.
+After this the choice is of course virtually endless and it largely comes down to personal preference, sleeves with buttons, neck zips or fully fastenable fronts give a flexibility to fine-tune your comfort level as temperature or activity level changes.

 Choose Warmer Fabrics

-The main thing to remember here is to avoid cotton for serious warmth.
-Brushed cotton or cotton fleece is good for traditional style shirts and trousers such as lined jeans, moleskin and corduroy as the fleece traps more air, the fabric is soft and conforms to the body and has a dense weave meaning that air doesn't flow though it easily.
+The main thing to remember here is that cotton is not good for serious warmth.
+Brushed cotton or cotton fleece is better for style shirts and trousers such as lined jeans, moleskin and corduroy as the fleece traps more air, the fabric is soft and conforms to the body and has a dense weave meaning that air doesn't flow though it easily.

-Wool - Real wool is a natural product designed to keep sheep warm in the cold and wet, it's not a surprise to find that wool is an excellent material to make warm clothing from.
-It's not so good and keeping the wind out, but that doesn't matter if you're indoors.
-It's not the cheapest material but you can be sure that it will deliver at keeping the chills at bay.
-Merino wool is premium for performance and price, it may be used for thermal underwear where it also has natural anti-bacterial properties (gets less stinky!).
+Wool - Real wool is a natural product designed to keep sheep warm in the cold and wet and so is an excellent material to make warm clothing from.
+It's not the cheapest material, merino wool is premium for performance and price often used for thermal underwear where it also has natural anti-bacterial properties.
 More usually wool is used as a mid or outer insulating layer.

 Fleece - A word that can refer to a brushed finish on the inside of garments or specifically to thermal polyester fabrics often made into pullovers, jackets, hats and gloves etc. It makes for very effective mid layer insulation in lighter and thinner weights and for jackets in heavier weights.
 A good choice, often very affordable, hardwearing and durable.